MicrosoftDocs/sql-docs/docs/reporting-services/lesson-4-adding-a-table-to-the-report-reporting-services.md

 ---
-title: "Lesson 4: Add a Table to the Report"
+title: "Lesson 4: Add a table to the report"
 description: You create a report layout by dragging and dropping report objects, like a table, from the Toolbox pane to the Design surface.
 author: maggiesMSFT
 ms.author: maggies